-Anthem is committed to help our members gain timely access to care and services in a way that places the least burden on the healthcare system.
-Our actions should reduce barriers to seeing a doctor, getting tested and maintaining adherence to medications for long-term health issues.
+Anthem is committed to help our members gain timely access to care and services and are actively monitoring developments with the pandemic and possible extensions of decisions previously made by Anthem.
+Our actions should help reduce barriers to seeing a doctor, getting tested and receiving treatment.
 Anthem is waiving:

-- cost-sharing for the treatment of COVID-19 by in-network providers from April 1 through Dec.
-31, 2020 for members of its fully-insured employer, Individual, Medicare Advantage and Medicaid plans.
+- cost-sharing for the treatment of COVID-19 by in-network providers from April 1 through Jan.
+31, 2021 for members of its fully-insured employer, Individual, Medicare Advantage and Medicaid plans.
 This includes FDAapproved medications for the treatment of COVID-19 when they become available.
-We encourage our self-funded customers to participate and these plans will have an opportunity to opt in. - cost-sharing for COVID-19 diagnostic tests as deemed medically necessary by a health care clinician who has made an assessment of a patient, including serology or antibody tests, for members of our employer-sponsored, Individual, Medicare and Medicaid plans.
+We encourage our self-funded customers to participate and these plans will have an opportunity to opt in. - cost-sharing for COVID-19 diagnostic tests as deemed medically necessary by a health care clinician who has made an assessment of a patient, including serology or antibody tests, for members of our employersponsored, Individual, Medicare and Medicaid plans.
 Recent federal guidance clarifies that a health care provider need not be "directly" responsible for providing care to the patient to be considered a qualifying clinician, as long as the clinician makes an individualized clinical assessment to determine whether the test is medically appropriate for the individual in accordance with current accepted standards of medical practice.
 This is effective throughout the duration of the public emergency. - cost-sharing for COVID-19 screening related tests (e.g., influenza tests, blood tests, etc.) performed during a provider visit that results in an order for, or administration of, diagnostic testing for COVID-19 will also be covered with no cost sharing for members.
-This is effective throughout the duration of the public emergency. - cost-sharing for visits to get the COVID-19 diagnostic test, including telehealth visits, beginning March 18 for members of our employersponsored, individual, Medicare and Medicaid plans.
-This is effective throughout the duration of the public emergency. - cost-sharing for telehealth visits from in-network providers for COVID-19 treatment from March 17 through Dec.
-31, 2020, for our fully-insured employer, individual, and Medicare Advantage plans, and where permissible, Medicaid plans.
-Self-funded plans that have already chosen to opt-in may continue to do so through Dec.
-31, 2020.
+This is effective throughout the duration of the public emergency. - cost-sharing for visits to get the COVID-19 diagnostic test, including telehealth visits, beginning March 18 for members of our employer-sponsored, individual, Medicare and Medicaid plans.
+This is effective throughout the duration of the public emergency. - cost-sharing for telehealth visits from in-network providers for COVID-19 treatment from March 17 through Jan, 31, 2021 for our fully-insured employer, individual, and Medicare Advantage plans, and where permissible, Medicaid plans.
+Self-funded plans that have already chosen to opt-in may continue to do so through Jan.
+31, 2021. - cost-sharing for telehealth visits from Anthem's telehealth provider, LiveHealth Online, for non-COVID-19 services March 17, 2020 through March 31, 2021, for our fully-insured employer, individual, and where permissible, Medicaid plans.

-- cost-sharing for telehealth visits from in-network providers for non-COVID-19 services from March 17 through Dec.
-31, 2020, including visits for mental health or substance use disorders, for Medicare Advantage. - cost-sharing for telehealth visits for in-network providers for non-COVID-19 services for Medicaid continue without cost share as usual. - cost-sharing for audio-only, in-network provider telephone visits both related and unrelated to COVID-19 through Dec.
-31, 2020 for fully-insured employer-sponsored, individual, Medicare and Medicaid plans.
-Self-funded plans that have already chosen to opt-in may continue to do so through Dec.
-31, 2020. - cost-sharing for FDA-approved vaccines within 15 days of their recommendation by either the Advisory Committee on Immunization Practices of the Centers for Disease Control or the U.S. Preventive Services Task Force.
+- cost-sharing for telehealth visits from in-network primary care providers during 2021, including visits for mental health or substance use disorders, for Medicare Advantage. - cost-sharing for telehealth visits for in-network providers for non-COVID-19 services for Medicaid continue without cost share as usual, where permitted. - cost-sharing for audio-only, in-network provider telephone only visits through March 31, 2021 for fully-insured employer-sponsored, individual, Medicare and Medicaid plans.
+Self-funded plans that have already chosen to opt-in may continue to do so through March 31, 2021. - cost-sharing and coverage for COVID-19 vaccines and their administration for all members in-network or out-of-network within 15 days of their recommendation by either the Advisory Committee on Immunization Practices of the Centers for Disease Control or the U.S. Preventive Services Task Force.